George,

 Thank you for sending me a

 copy of Earth: the Sequel.
-It is a good read.
+It's a very good read.
 Fred Krupp is obviously thoughtful and well

 intended.
 Most amazingly, his thinking almost convinces me that a tradeable carbon cap may be a